andreasdominik/SusiTime/docs/src/makeskill.md

 ```

-### The action-function for on/off
+### The skill-action for on/off

-This function are executed by the framework if an intent is
+This functions are executed by the framework if an intent is
 recognised.
 The functions are defined in the file `skill-actions.jl`.
 On/off is handled via the common on/off-intent, all other actions